 You and your child’s caregivers can brainstorm reasons he bites to prevent it in the future.
 The more you can pinpoint his triggers, the more you can prevent them from happening.

 Once you’ve kept your responses collected and calm, it’s time to explain why we don’t bite.

 First, be firm to show your child that biting is serious.
 While you don’t want to be too harsh, you want to make sure he understands the gravity of biting.
 Explain the reason in a matter-of-fact way to avoid your anger from flaring.

 At the same time, balance your approach with kindness and compassion so he feels heard and understood.
 Yes, you’re firm on your stance about biting, but he should always know that you love him regardless.

 It’s difficult, I know.
 We’re usually mortified when our kids bite and tend to overcompensate by being too harsh.
 But they need us to be a calm source of love and support, especially when they may not always understand their behavior.

 5. Encourage your child to use words and gestures

-Biting often happens because kids don’t have a sophisticated way to communicate their feelings.
+Biting often happens because kids don’t have the language skills to express feelings.
 They feel upset when others take their toys, or they’re overcome with emotion when they see their loved ones.
 My son couldn’t express his frustration at having his space encroached.